Method-of-Moments Inference for GLMs and Doubly Robust Functionals under Proportional Asymptotics: Inference in Observational Studies

 \section{Inference in Observational Studies}

-In this section, we appeal to the discussions in the previous part to develop estimators for some popular quantities arising in the context of observational studies.
-We only present the case when the covariates under study have a Gaussian distribution with known covariance.
-The universality of the proposed procedure can be established by analogous arguments in the proof of Lemma \ref{lem:mu, universality}, and hence omitted to avoid repetition and simplify exposition.
+In this section, we appeal to the discussions in previous parts to develop estimators for some popular quantities arising in the context of observational studies.
+We only present theoretical results when the covariates under study have a Gaussian distribution with known covariance $\bSigma$.
+Results with unknown $\bSigma$ can be derived similarly by following the arguments in Section~\ref{sec:unknown}.
+The universality of the proposed procedure can be established by analogous arguments in the proof of Lemma~\ref{lem:mu, universality}, and hence omitted to avoid repetition and simplify exposition.
 The examples we discuss here are popular members of what is now known as the class of Doubly-Robust Functionals \citep{robins2008higher, rotnitzky2021characterization, chernozhukov2022locally} where in high dimensional instances of the problem practitioners often aim to model the two high dimensional relevant nuisance parameters of the underlying model through flexible GLMs.
 Although we consider specific and most popular examples in this class, a potential future research avenue is to extend the results in this section to the entire class of Doubly-Robust Functionals characterized in \citet{rotnitzky2021characterization}.

 We divide our discussions into three subsections: estimation of causal effects of binary treatment in linear structural models, estimating quantities under missing data, and estimating generalized covariance measure (or equivalently expected conditional covariance \citep{liu2024assumption}) that have gained popularity in recent literature on conditional independence testing \citep{shah2020hardness, christgau2023nonparametric}.
-Throughout this section, we assume that we have access to $n$ i.i.d. copies of the triples $(\bX_{i}, A_{i}, Y_{i})_{i = 1}^{n} \overset{\rm i.i.d.}{\sim} \bbP$ where $\bX$ is the covariates or the design matrix, except for Section \ref{sec:MAR} with a minor modification.
+Throughout this section, we assume that we have access to $n$ i.i.d. copies of the triples $(\bX_{i}, A_{i}, Y_{i})_{i = 1}^{n} \overset{\rm i.i.d.}{\sim} \bbP$ where $\bX$ is the covariates or the design matrix, except for Section~\ref{sec:MAR} with a minor modification.
+The approaches considered in Section~\ref{sec:unknown} to estimate $\bSigma^{-1}$ from data apply to all examples here without any conceptual challenges.
+Consequently, we only present results assuming that $\bSigma$ is known.